ja88a/onchain-fee-collection-reporting/README.md

 You can refer to the [`package.json`](./package.json) scripts for the individual commands that are run by the above command.

+### Environment variables

+If not already done via `pnpm init:workspace`, you can create a `.env` file in the root dir of the project, by copying the content of the `.env.sample` file.
+Then, set the environment variables according to your needs.

+This is an optional step since default values are set, none of the environment variables require to be explicitly set.

+Notice that the variable values in `.env` enable customizing the run configuration of the scraper and the fees reporter service: against a running MongoDB instance started from previous Docker Compose based launch, but also those are used by the services when ran individually, e.g. via a node CLI command like `pnpm start` ran in sub dir packages/*.

 ## Running the Apps Locally

+### All-in-one

-Quick ways to run the apps locally is to use the provided npm scripts.
+Quick ways to run the apps locally is to use the provided npm scripts, refer to [package.json](./package.json).

-The main entry points from the repository root dir are:
+Refer to the 2 main entry points to choose from, i.e. a CLI command to run from the repository root dir:

 - `pnpm docker:up` - Start the Collected Fees Reporting server API and a MongoDB server via Docker Compose.
-- `pnpm start` - Start the DB server, an Events Scraping session and the Collected Fees Reporting server API as Node.js applications.
+- `pnpm docker:db:start && pnpm start` - Start the DB server in Docker, an Events Scraping session and the Collected Fees Reporting server API locally as Node.js applications, running in parallel.

 ### Start MongoDB via Docker Compose